noamraph/nix-pills/pills/13-callpackage-design-pattern.md

 arguments and call them automatically, given the set of all packages sourced from `nixpkgs`.

-We\'ve also introduced some useful builtin functions that allows us to introspect Nix functions and manipulate attributes.
+We've also introduced some useful builtin functions that allows us to introspect Nix functions and manipulate attributes.
 These builtin functions are not usually used when packaging software, but rather act as tools for packaging.
 They are documented in the [Nix